 “Seven years ago we imagined Carbon Nexus to be a world-leading carbon fibre research institute, attracting future industries to research and invest in Geelong, and now this vision is becoming a reality,” she said.

-The Future Fibres Industrial Transformation Research Hub (ITRH) will build upon Deakin’s already extensive expertise in carbon fibre development and advanced materials, which is led by the Carbon Nexus, within Deakin’s Institute for Frontier Materials.
+According to the Future Fibres Industrial Transformation Research Hub (ITRH), it plans to build upon Deakin’s already extensive expertise in carbon fibre development and advanced materials, which is led by the Carbon Nexus, within Deakin’s Institute for Frontier Materials.
 It draws together partners from government, industry and higher education, including the Australian Government’s national science agency, the CSIRO.

 Industry partners include carbon fibre parts manufacturers Carbon Revolution and Quickstep Holdings, along with HEIQ Australia, Cytomatrix, and the Ear Science Institute Australia.
 These partners are contributing an additional $3 million towards the Hub.